YusufStar/freedom-public/README.md

 ## 🚀 Project Status

 This is a private project currently in active development.
-The system architecture and core infrastructure are complete, with ongoing development of the admin interface and planned mail client features.
+The system architecture, core infrastructure, admin interface, and mail client are complete and fully functional.

 ### 🔒 **Private Repository**
 - This project is not open source